 Is it better to mulch or bag grass clippings?

-For routine weekly mowing at the correct height, mulching is better — it returns nutrients to the soil, reduces watering needs, and eliminates disposal work.
+For routine weekly mowing at the correct height, mulching is usually better β it returns nutrients to the soil, reduces watering needs, and eliminates disposal work.
 Bag only when grass is overgrown, diseased, or when fall leaf collection is needed.
-Clippings from healthy, properly mowed grass do not cause thatch when mulched — that’s a common myth.
+Clippings from healthy, properly mowed grass do not cause thatch when mulched β that’s a common myth.

 Does mulching grass cause thatch buildup?

-No — fine grass clippings decompose rapidly (in 1–2 weeks) and do not contribute meaningfully to thatch.
-Thatch is primarily composed of crowns, stems, and roots — not leaf blades.
-Mulching is safe for all healthy lawns and is recommended by most university extension services.
+No β fine grass clippings decompose quickly and do not contribute much to thatch.
+Thatch is mainly made of stems, crowns, and roots, not the thin leaf pieces left after mowing.
+Mulching is safe for healthy lawns and is commonly recommended by university extension services.

 When should I use side discharge vs. mulching?

-Use side discharge when grass is tall (over 5–6 inches), wet, or very dense — conditions where mulching deck backpressure would bog the engine.
+Use side discharge when grass is tall, wet, or very dense β especially if the mower starts to bog down in mulch mode.
 Side discharge handles heavy clipping volume faster.
 Then switch back to mulching for normal weekly maintenance.

 Can I use a mulching blade for side discharge?